afrmtbl/blogspot-comment-backup/README.md

 # blogspot-comment-backup
 A project to archive comments from [blogspot](https://www.blogger.com/) blogs

 \***Google+ Blogspot comments are no longer available.
-You can now download the data we were able to save.
+You can now download and search the data we were able to save thanks to Jopik1.
 Thanks for the help!**

 [Searchable Index](https://ia801405.us.archive.org/9/items/Blogspot_GPlus_Comments_Index/index.html) |
 [archive.org](https://archive.org/details/Blogspot_GPlus_Comments)